alexr223/Script-for-Collecting-Documents-for-Bulk-Printing/readme.md

    After saving, you can choose to select another parent directory or exit the script.
 If no more directories are selected, the script will close.

 ### Key Points:
 - The script searches for PDFs inside `Complete` folders.
+It uses the package called Tkinter, which should come preinstalled with Python.
 - It will create a new folder at the save location named with the number of PDFs collected and the parent folder name.
 - I added some example PDFs for testing to this same directory, you can try it here first